Jxl-s/Jxl-s/README.md

 ### 😎 Cool Projects 😎

+-   [**`📝 Resume Builder 📝`**](https://github.com/Jxl-s/resume-builder): A resume builder web application which implements LLMs to generate AI recommentations for bullet points.
+-   [**`📚 YeetCode 📚`**](https://github.com/Jxl-s/yeetcode): A full-stack LeetCode clone with authentication and built on SvelteKit and Nest.JS, with code-judging through Judge0.
 -   [**`📡 IoT Dashboard 📡`**](https://github.com/Jxl-s/iot-dashboard): A responsive and intuitive web application that allows users to monitor and control IoT devices, made with vanilla HTML, JavaScript, and CSS.
 -   [**`🤖 Vanier Robotics 2024 🤖`**](https://github.com/Jxl-s/vanier-robotics-2024-home): The 3D home page for Vanier Robotics' 2024 website, which won 2nd place in the CRC Robotics competition.
 -   [**`🗓 Vanier Schedule Builder 🗓`**](https://github.com/Jxl-s/vanier-courses-api):